owfdr/read-something/documentations/NextJS.md

 - at first, `getData` seems to be work on both sides
 - however, `API_KEY` is note prefixed with `NEXT_PUBLIC` (private)
 - next.js replaces private env variable with empty string
-- it can only run on the server side
+- thus, it can only run on the server side

 ##### The "server only" package

 - prevents accidental import on the client component
+- gives build-time error

 Terminal